 A safe and secure learning environment is one of our primary concerns.
 We strive to provide an environment that is safe, orderly, and nurturing.
-We use positive reinforcement via a school-wide behavior plan and a behavioral Rtl team to minimize negative behavior and create positive school culture.
+We use positive reinforcement via a school-wide behavior plan and a behavioral RtI team to minimize negative behavior and create positive school culture.
 There is a School Resource Officer (SRO) dedicated to ensuring student safety on campus at all times and two additional Law Enforcement details (one in the morning and one in the afternoon) to help direct traffic and ensure student safety during drop-off and pick-up.
-Through partnership with CLPS Consultancy Group (CLPS), a security, protection, and emergency management consulting company, PINES complies with the Marjory Stoneman Douglas High School Public Safety Act requirements.
+Through partnership with CLPS Consultancy Group (CLPS), a security, protection, and emergency management consulting company, RECS complies with the Marjory Stoneman Douglas High School Public Safety Act requirements.
 CLPS provides us with online resources to train our staff in responding to a wide variety of threats.
 This has allowed us to establish an internal threat assessment team and mental health assessment team.
 Our partnership also gives us access to the TAP App, a cutting-edge hazard and threat management communications application that provides our staff and other key stakeholders with the ability to effectively communicate during emergencies in real-time from their smart phones, iPads, and other mobile devices.

-In combination with the schoolwide behavior plan, the Responsive Classroom program is built into the morning routine and supports our character education program, which is infused into school-wide lessons on a daily basis.
-Our teachers and staff consistently model and teach appropriate behaviors, focusing on positive reinforcement and social-emotional building in students.
+In combination with the schoolwide behavior plan, the Developmental Designs program is built into the morning routine and supports our character education program, which is infused into school-wide lessons on a daily basis.
+Our teachers and staff consistently model and teach appropriate behavior to our students.

-The impact of the school-wide behavior plan, which is in its third year of implementation, on student discipline is supported through the decrease in student suspensions annually.
+The impact on student discipline is supported through the total number of student suspensions annually.
 For detailed discipline reporting, please see Attachment T.

-Our Mental Health Plan, in alignment with FL SB 7026, utilizes the school's share of state appropriated funding to help address student mental health needs.
-The Mental Health Plan utilizes a tiered approach to its identification and treatment of students with mental health needs.
+The PINESM Mental Health Plan, in alignment with FL SB 7026, utilizes the school's share of state appropriated funding to help address student mental health needs.
+PINESM' Mental Health Plan utilizes a tiered approach to its identification and treatment of students with mental health needs.

 - Tier 1 Low Risk: Full school and classroom level interventions - Tier 2 Moderate Risk: Family referred for services through a private provider or community mental health agency.
-We request that authorization be provided to allow for collaboration between the school and treatment provider.
-We then collaborate with the provider to allow for services to be provided on campus, if desired by the family/clinician. - Tier 3 High Risk: Our Mental Health Liaison refers students to the contracted mental health clinician.
+PINESM will request that authorization be provided to allow for collaboration between the school and treatment provider.
+The school will collaborate with the provider to allow for services to be provided on campus, if desired by the family/clinician. - Tier 3 High Risk: PINESM' Mental Health Liaison refers student to its contracted mental health clinician.
 The clinician develops a treatment plan and works to secure parent consent if services are recommended.
 Tier 3 interventions are provided by the contracted mental health provider with available support from a Board-Certified Behavior Analyst (BCBA), if warranted.

-We have contracted with an external agency to bring mental health services into the school, utilizing an evidence-based framework developed in collaboration with Clemson University's Center for Behavior Analysis.
-We have also designated a school mental health liaison who is tasked with coordinating the components of the plan.
-The Mental Health Team, which meets regularly to review student data and monitor program implementation, is comprised of the Principal, Dean of Students, Assistant Principal, and the mental health liaison.
+PINESM has contracted with an external agency to bring mental health services into the school, utilizing an evidence-based framework developed in collaboration with Clemson University's Center for Behavior Analysis.

+PINESM' has designated a school mental health liaison who is tasked with coordinating the components of the plan.
+The PINESM Mental Health Team, which meets regularly to review student data and monitor program implementation, is comprised of Principal, Dean of Students,

+Assistant Principal, and the mental health liaison.

-The Mental Health Plan consists of the following components:
+PINESM' Mental Health Plan consists of the following components: